sinking8/Lenet5---Keras/readme.md

 We show how to implement various forms of gradient descent and show how to define the `Exponential Linear Unit (ELU)` as described in <em>Fast and accurate deep network learning by exponetial lienar units</em> by Clevert et al.

+The implementation of the architecture is present in Lenet.py

 # References
 <ol>